 Hold, and go no further!
 Thou willst hear me!

-The following article pertains to a manga that is part of the Touhou Project video game series.
+The following article pertains to manga that are part of the Touhou Project video game series.
 If you’re unfamiliar with it, you should read my Touhou Project Primer first.
 It’s best to play the games before taking in anything else.

 Fairies are dumb.